shchauh/dapr-workshop/prerequisites.md

 > **Note : We will do most of the hands on labs in this workshop in self-hosted mode.**

 Install dapr by following these [Instructions](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md).
-Make sure you [Install Dapr in Standalone/Self-hosted mode](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md#installing-dapr-in-standalone-mode) from above article.
+Make sure you [Install Dapr in Standalone/Self-hosted mode](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md#installing-dapr-in-standalone-mode) from instructions.

 ## Git
 Install git from [here](https://git-scm.com/downloads)